AAW Women's Championship

-The AAW Women's Championship is a women's professional wrestling championship created and promoted by the American professional wrestling promotion All American Wrestling.
-There have been a total of nine reigns shared between eight defferent champions.
-The current champion is Masha Slamovich, who is in her first reign.
+The AAW Women's Championship is a women's professional wrestling championship created and promoted by the American professional wrestling promotion AAW: Professional Wrestling Redefined.
+There have been a total of ten reigns shared between nine defferent champions.
+The current champion is Maggie Lee, who is in her first reign.

 History

 From August 5 to December 2, 2018, AAW held a tournament to crown the inaugural champion between twelve wrestlers: Allysin Kay, Britt Baker, Candice LeRae, Delilah Doom, Ivelisse, Jessicka Havok, Kylie Rae, Leah Vaughan, Rachael Ellering, Samantha Heights, Su Yung and Veda Scott.
 In the tournament finals, Havok defeated Ellering and Ivelisse On December 2, 2018, at AAW Legacy to become the inaugural champion.